inab/oeb_general_docs/concepts/2_platform.rst

 -   **Software developers** evaluate their tools against community defined datasets and scientific challenge events, and compare their performance against other methods in the same field.

--   **Researchers** can objectively compare bioinformatic methods through the community defined metrics, in order to choose the most effective software for his research purposes.

 OpenEBench VRE offers a complete web interface which brings together public and/or consolidated benchmarking datasets, private participants data, and the necessary mechanisms to import and execute benchmarking workflows on top of a cloud computing infrastructure, for instance, the ones at the [Barcelona Super-computing Center (BSC)](https://www.bsc.es/) facilities.

 Benchmarking workflows consist of three steps (visit ['workflows